anuraghazra/github-readme-stats/readme.md

 #### Repo Card Exclusive Options

 *   `show_owner` - Shows the repo's owner name *(boolean)*.
 Default: `false`.
+*   `description_lines_count` - Manually set the number of lines for the description *(number)*.
+Specified value will be clamped between 1 and 3.
+If this parameter is not specified, the number of lines will be automatically adjusted according to the actual length of the description.
+Default: `undefined`.

 #### Gist Card Exclusive Options